 Kublr provides a convenient UI for Kubernetes RBAC management.
 This article described how access to certain Kubernetes namespaces

 can be restricted using this UI.
 A common use-case is to provide developers with read-only permissions to your production

-Open the Kublr Platform (or, if you don’t have one yet, create one.
-Please refer to our installation for guidance).
+- Open the Kublr Platform (or, if you don’t have one yet, create one.
+Please refer to Kublr installation manuals for instructions).

-Now, switch to the “production” space (top-left menu) and create a cluster (refer to installation manuals for more information).
+- Now, switch to the “production” space (top-left menu) and create a cluster (refer to installation manuals for more information).

 Additionally, you won’t be able to list resources in any other namespace.